tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 * If the primary lock has disappeared and there's a record `data @ T0.start_ts` in the `write` column, it means that `T0` has been successfully committed.
 Then row `R1`'s stale lock can also be committed.
 Usually we call this `rolling forward`.
 After this, the new transaction `T1` resumes.
 * If the primary lock has disappeared with nothing left, it means the transaction has been rolled back.
 Then row `R1`'s stale lock should also be rolled back.
 After this, `T1` resumes.
-* If the primary lock exists but it's too old (out of TTL set to the lock), it indicates that the transaction has crashed before being committed or rolled back.
+* If the primary lock exists but it's too old (we can determine this by saving the wall time to locks), it indicates that the transaction has crashed before being committed or rolled back.
 Roll back `T1` and it will resume.
 * Otherwise, we consider transaction `T0` to be still running. `T1` can rollback itself, or try to wait for a while to see whether `T0` will be committed before `T1.start_ts`.

 ## Percolator in TiKV